gingfrecs/Notification-Page-Challenge/README.md

 # Notification-Page-Challenge

-I included Sass file and i choose to fill contents with javaScript just to practice :)
+I included Sass and json files and i choose to fill contents with javaScript just to practice :)